hmc-cs111-spring2016/external-lab/README.md

    3. division
    4. parenthetical expressions

-When you add a new feature to a language, extend the implemention in the following order:
+When you add a new feature to a language, extend the implementation in the following order:

    1. Intermediate representation
-      1. Data structures
+      1. Data structures, i.e., case classes
       2. Sugar (if you want)
    2. Parser
       1. Tests